mizuhokaga/java_web/readme.txt

 Git is a version control system.
 Git is free sofoware.
 Git is good.
-Git isa mutable index called stage
+Git is a mutable index called stage
+Git tracks changes of files.